emilkarlen/exactly/README.rst

  * the system under test - ``my-contacts-program`` - is is found in the same directory as the test case file
  * the file "some-test-contacts.txt" (that is referenced from the test case) is found in the same directory as the test case file

-Note: The ``home`` and ``act-home`` instructions can be used to change the directories where Exactly looks for files referenced from the test case.
+.. note:: The ``home`` and ``act-home`` instructions can be used to change the directories where Exactly looks for files referenced from the test case.

 Testing side effects on files and directories